 Meet our Team!

 Amy Russell is from Paw Paw, Michigan.
-She started dancing at the age of 4, the beginning a life-long love of dance.
-This passion has driven her to recognition as the lead ballerina for a semi-professional company.
+She started dancing at the age of 4, beginning a life-long love of dance.
+This passion inspired her to pursue ballet training in the Vaganova Method of classical ballet at Farrell Ballet Theatre at Kalamazoo College at 12 yrs old.
+In 2003, she became a principal dancer in the company.
 There, she partnered and collaborated with professional artists from the Grand Rapids Ballet Company and Hubbard Street Dance Chicago.
+Amy had the privilege of experiencing classical ballets and the opportunity to dance her favorite roles: Odette in Swan Lake, Giselle, Kitri in Don Quixote, and Swanhilda in Coppelia.

 Amy is committed to continuing education and preserving the high standard of technique required as a ballet teacher and dancer.
 Amy Russell is an AMERICAN BALLET THEATRE® Certified Teacher, who has successfully completed the ABT Teacher Training Intensive in Pre-Primary through Level 3 of the ABT National Training Curriculum.